Patrick McBrien (McBreen)

 |Memorial:||Hollybrook Memorial, Southampton|

 Elizabeth came to Longford and was resident in Corglass either at or after the time of Patrick's death, according to the Commonwealth War Graves Commission (CWGC) details and the Irish Calendar of Wills.
+She died in Corglass in 1921.
+Both of their sons became priests and are buried in St Osmund's Cemetery, Gainford, Durham, where their sisters also lie.

 |Parents Names:||Son of Patrick McBrien** and Mary Corrigan of Corglass, Moyne.|